earthly/earthly/docs/basics/part-2-outputs.md

 build:
     COPY main.go .
     RUN go build -o output/example main.go
-    SAVE ARTIFACT output/example /saved_go_artifact AS LOCAL local_go_build/go-example
+    SAVE ARTIFACT output/example AS LOCAL local-output/go-example
 ```

-If we run this example with `earthly +build`, we'll see a `build` directory show up locally with a `go-example` file inside of it.
+If we run this example with `earthly +build`, we'll see a `local-output` directory show up locally with a `go-example` file inside of it.

 ## Saving Docker Images
 Saving Docker images to your local machine is easy with the `SAVE IMAGE` command.